WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_23.md

 God has made my heart faint; the Almighty has terrified me;

 ###### 17
-yet I am not silenced because of the darkness, nor because thick darkness covers my face. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+yet I am not silenced because of the darkness, nor because thick darkness covers my face.

 ***